How to design an open plan kitchen extension, according to the experts

 Consider where you will need light the most.
 A skylight above your kitchen prep area could provide additional natural task lighting during the day, whereas a rooflight above a sitting area may provide an opportunity to stargaze at night.

-And if your open plan kitchen extension is small, can you afford to sacrifice one wall to bi-fold or patio doors or would you be best served with more storage whether in the form of kitchen cabinets or bookcases?
+And if you only have space for a small kitchen extension, can you afford to sacrifice one wall to bi-fold or patio doors or would you be best served with more storage instead?

 Just remember to think about the practicalities of cleaning the glass and ensuring you don't find yourself over-looked by neighbouring properties.